Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

 The table shows that the higher the financial rating, the more pluses behind the letter, and the more likely a company has the funds to pay claims.
 For example, Geico in Arizona is rated A++.
-Geico is affordable, and one of its known policies is allowing customers to insure a car that is not under their name.
+Geico is affordable, and one of its known policies allows customers to insure a car that is not under their name.

-Companies with the Most Complaints in Arizona
+Car Insurance with Most Complaints in Arizona

 Insurance CompanyComplaints